Donald Trump Fires Back At ‘Incompetent’ Sadiq Khan, Calling Him A ‘Terrible Mayor’

 “Kahn should focus on ‘knife crime,’ which is totally out of control in London.
 People are afraid to even walk the streets.
 He is a terrible mayor who should stay out of our business!” he concluded.

-While incidents of knife attacks have increased in the country, according to the Washington Post, the claim that people are afraid to go out in the streets is an exaggeration.
-There have been 43,516 knife-related crimes March 2018 to March 2019, prompting debate in parliament on how to deal with the crimes.
+While incidents of knife attacks have increased in the country, according to The Washington Post, the claim that people are afraid to go out in the streets is an exaggeration.
+There have been 43,516 knife-related attacks from March 2018 to March 2019, prompting debate in parliament on how to deal with the crimes.

 The battle comes after Trump decided to cancel a trip to Poland, sending Mike Pence in his place, for a World War II memorial event.
 The president said that he wanted to stay in the country and monitor the storm’s progress.
 But over the weekend, as the storm intensified and began to bear down on land, Trump was spotted in Virginia playing golf at his course there on both Saturday and Monday, the Labor Day holiday.